danielsz/bioscoop/paper/README.md

 ## About the Author

-Daniel Szmulewicz is an independent researcher based in Paris, France, specializing in programming language theory and DSL implementation.
+Daniel Szmulewicz is an independent researcher, developer and artist.